kappnav/design/kind-action-mapping.md

 | mappings[].name    | Specifies name value for a kind-to-configmap mapping.
 Can be either a resource name or '\*', which means any name.|
 | mappings[].mapname | Specifies the action configmap name to which the resource is mapped.
 The mapname is the resource name of a configmap.
 The symbols ${namespace}, ${kind}, ${subkind}, and ${name} can specified in the mapname value to be substituted at time of use with the matching resource's namespace, kind, subkind, or name value, respectively. |

+**NOTE** This support has been extended to support also [status and detail section mappings](https://github.com/kappnav/design/edit/master/KAM-StatusMappings-DetailSections.md)

 ## Action Set Determination